wangp/pushpull/README.md

 Other IMAP flags are recorded in the database but not otherwise visible as there is no standard way to express them in Maildir.

-plugsink does not permanently delete messages from the Maildir folder.
+pushpull does not permanently delete messages from the Maildir folder.
 If a message in the IMAP folder is deleted then the corresponding Maildir message will be marked as deleted -- the message gains the `T` flag.
 If you access the Maildir through a mail client and use its "expunge" function then it will probably permanently delete the messages so marked.

-plugsink does not issue the EXPUNGE command to permanently delete messages from the IMAP folder.
+pushpull does not issue the EXPUNGE command to permanently delete messages from the IMAP folder.
 If a message in the Maildir folder is deleted then the corresponding message in the IMAP folder will only be marked as deleted -- the message gains the `\Deleted` flag.
 If you access the IMAP folder